cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 >
 {: .solution}

+We are now ready to execute the fits!

 ## The Fit

 The fits in this tutorial will be executed using the `/src/DoFit.cpp` function based on the [RooFit](https://root.cern.ch/doc/master/group__Roofit.html) library.